 In more extreme cases, you might want to consider debt management, where a credit counseling agency negotiates with your creditors for more favorable rates and terms.
 Or another option is debt settlement, where a company negotiates with your creditors to reduce your balances in exchange for a one-time repayment.

 Been denied?
-Try these debt relief offers instead
+Compare debt relief offers

 A debt consolidation loan can make it easier to manage your debts by having just one monthly payment.
 But you might have trouble getting approved if you don’t have a high enough income, have poor credit or have debt worth more than half of your annual income.